0xPolygonHermez/zkevm-node/README.md

 Required services and components:

 - JSON RPC: can run in a separated instance, and can have multiple instances
-- Synchronizer: single instance that needs to run together
+- Synchronizer: single instance that can run on a separate instance
 - Executor & Merkletree: service that can run on a separate instance
 - State DB: Postgres SQL that can be run in a separate instance